Gospođinci: Historical population

-As the data from 1981 to 1991 shows, the village had greater mortality rate then natality, which was, and still is, the main problem in whole of Vojvodina, due to dropping of standard caused by the death of Josip Broz Tito, and the communists ideals, which led to escalating crisis in former SFR of Yugoslavia.
-However, the data from 1991 to 2002 shows population increase caused by the Serb refugees from Bosnia and Croatia who settled in the village during the Yugoslav wars.
+As the data from 1981 to 1991 shows, the village had greater mortality rate then natality, which was, and still is, the main problem in the whole of Vojvodina, due to the decline in the quality of life caused by the death of Josip Broz Tito, and the communist ideals, which led to an escalating crisis in the former SFR of Yugoslavia.
+However, the data from 1991 to 2002 shows a population increase caused by Serb refugees from Bosnia and Herzegovina and Croatia who settled in the village during the Yugoslav Wars.